Mathematics education: Content and age levels

 At college and university level, science and engineering students will be required to take multivariable calculus, differential equations, and linear algebra; at several US colleges, the minor or AS in mathematics substantively comprises these courses.

-Mathematics majors study additional other areas within pure mathematics—and often in applied mathematics—with the requirement of specified advanced courses in analysis and modern algebra.
-Applied mathematics may be taken as a major subject in its own right, while specific topics are taught within other courses: for example, civil engineers may be required to study fluid mechanics, and "math for computer science" might include graph theory, permutation, probability, and formal mathematical proofs.
-Pure and applied math degrees often include modules in probability theory or mathematical statistics, while a course in numerical methods is a common requirement for applied math.
+Mathematics majors study additional areas of pure mathematics—and often applied mathematics—with the requirement of specified advanced courses in analysis and modern algebra.
+Other topics in pure mathematics include differential geometry, set theory, and topology.

+Applied mathematics may be taken as a major subject in its own right, covering partial differential equations, optimization, and numerical analysis among other topics.
+Courses here are also taught within other programs: for example, civil engineers may be required to study fluid mechanics, and "math for computer science" might include graph theory, permutation, probability, and formal mathematical proofs.

+Pure and applied math degrees often include modules in probability theory or mathematical statistics, as well as stochastic processes.

 (Theoretical) physics is mathematics-intensive, often overlapping substantively with the pure or applied math degree.
 Business mathematics is usually limited to introductory calculus and (sometimes) matrix calculations; economics programs additionally cover optimization, often differential equations and linear algebra, and sometimes analysis.
+Business and social science students also typically take statistics and probability courses, which are often complemented by major-specific quantitative research courses.
+Students in the liberal arts may be offered a course in "contemporary mathematics" or "mathematics for the liberal arts," which may include topics such as set theory, mathematical logic, number theory, elementary algebra, linear programming, money management and compound interest calculations, probability,descriptive statistics, geometry, right angle trigonometry, and voting and apportionment, graph theory, and applications of mathematics to other fields.